ibm-cloud-docs/assistant/system-entities.md

 ## @sys-person entity ![Beta feature](images/beta.png)
 {: #system-entities-sys-person}

 Available as a beta feature for only languages noted in the [Supported languages](/docs/assistant?topic=assistant-language-support) topic.

+This system entity is being deprecated.
 A powerful alternative to using this system entity is to use a contextual entity for identifying proper nouns, such as names.
 For more information, see [Annotation-based method](https://cloud.ibm.com/docs/assistant?topic=assistant-entities#entities-annotations-overview).
-{: tip}
+{: deprecated}

 The @sys-person system entity extracts names from the user's input.
 Names are recognized individually, so that "Joe" is not treated as "Joseph", or vice versa.